1995 San Marino Grand Prix: Race report

-With Schumacher out of the way Berger led Hill, Coulthard and Alesi.
+With Schumacher out of the way Berger led Hill, Coulthard and Jean Alesi.
 The latter pair put on a good show, ducking and weaving as they dived through the backmarkers.

 The fight became more significant when Berger's Ferrari stalled during his next pit stop.
 This left Hill in the lead with Coulthard and Alesi on his tail.
 During the exciting pit stop sequence Coulthard and Alesi brushed but the Williams team did not spot a damaged front wing.
 An over-eager Coulthard exceeded the speed-limit when exiting the pits, resulting in the Williams driver receiving a 10-second penalty.
 Unfortunately for Coulthard the rules meant that the Williams team would be unable to change his now obviously damaged front wing when he returned to the pits to serve his penalty and so had to make a third trip to the pits to replace his damaged front wing, by which time his race was ruined.
 There was nearly disaster for Hill when a refuelling hose stuck during his final pit stop but he managed to get out ahead of Alesi.

 In the midfield the returning Mansell collided with Eddie Irvine in the Jordan and both had to pit.
 The race ended up being 1992 champion Mansell's last race finish.

 Hill won, with Alesi and Berger coming second and third.
 Coulthard was fourth and Häkkinen fifth, the McLaren a lap down, while Heinz-Harald Frentzen gave Sauber another unexpected point by finishing sixth.
 The Ferrari fans and the team itself were left asking what might have been had Berger not stalled in the pits while he was involved in a titanic struggle with Hill.